sarkar-lab/sarkar-lab.github.io/_pages/about.md

     - /assets/img/4.jpg
 ---

 Hi I am an Assistant Professor at the newly created [College of Connected Computin](https://computing.vanderbilt.edu/) and a faculty member of [Center for Computational Systems Biology](https://www.vanderbilt.edu/computational-biology/) at the Vanderbilt University.
 I obtained my Ph.D. in Computer Science at University of Maryland, College Park where I worked with Prof. [Robert Patro](https://www.cs.umd.edu/people/nomad).
 Prior to joining Vanderibilt University, I was a Ludwig Princeton Scholar at the [Princeton University](https://princeton.edu) with  Prof. [Ben Raphael](https://www.cs.princeton.edu/people/profile/braphael), and Prof. [Yibin Kang](https://molbio.princeton.edu/people/yibin-kang).
+I am passionate about answering biological question by employing techniques from statistics and machine learning.

+### Research Interestes

 <!-- Hi I am Hirak, a Ludwig Princeton Scholar at the [Princeton University](https://princeton.edu).
 I work in the field of cancer-genomics under the guidance of Prof. [Ben Raphael](https://www.cs.princeton.edu/people/profile/braphael), and Prof. [Yibin Kang](https://molbio.princeton.edu/people/yibin-kang).
 I also collaborate with Prof. [Eileen White](https://www.cinj.org/research/eileen-white-phd)'s lab at the Cancer Institute of New Jersey.